lasq88/CTF/tenableCTF2021/netruner/README.md

-Very nice challenge, I learned a lot about block-cyphers when solving it.
+Very nice challenge, I learned a lot about block-ciphers when solving it.
 In the end article that helped me to solve it was this one:

 https://www.linkedin.com/pulse/short-note-prefix-chosen-plaintext-attack-cpa-ecb-mode-hannes-salin/